fruitflybrain/ffbo.neurokernel_component/README.md

     docker network create -d overlay ffbonet

+### Setup

+In order to run Neurokernel component, you will need to install the nvidia-container-runtime, which interfaces between Docker and GPUs on the host machine, and set it as the default Docker runtime.
+This can be done on Debian-based linux systems using:

+    sh setup_gpu.sh

+For more information, see [https://github.com/nvidia/nvidia-container-runtime](https://github.com/nvidia/nvidia-container-runtime).

 ### Docker Hub

 Installing via the [Docker Hub](https://hub.docker.com/r/jonmarty/ffbo.neurokernel_component) repository is recommended for non-developers.
 The image is installed directly onto your local Docker daemon, from which you can run it in a container.
 Installation is as follows: